The 10 worst airports in the world - 8 of them are in Europe

 Portela Lisbon Airport in Portugal ranks 132nd, making it the worst airport in the world.

-AirHelp ranks the world’s largest airports based on three criteria: punctuality, quality of service, restaurants and shops.
+AirHelp rates the world’s largest airports based on three criteria: punctuality, quality of service, restaurants and shops.

 AirHelp, a German company that specializes in compensation claims in the event of flight cancellations, has been publishing a ranking of the world’s best airports since 2015.
 Airports are ranked on a ten-point scale based on three criteria.
 AirHelp gives a lot of detail about the methodology they use: airports that “can’t get their data” are excluded, and the ranking includes only “the most famous and most used airports”.